 Equally, a detailed overview of the progress of the implementation of the action plans following the different audits is presented to the Administrative and Finance Committee of the Administrative Board, in accordance with the mandate of the Committee, at each meeting.
 Consequently, this information is provided to the Administrative Board.

-At the end of 2019, all audit recommendations - none of which were classified by the auditors as critical or very important - issued by 31/12/2019 with an action implementation date of 31/12/2019 and earlier had been implemented38.
+At the end of 2019, all audit recommendations issued by 31/12/2019 with an action implementation date of 31/12/2019 and earlier had been implemented.